ViktoriaLi/KittyCatApp/README.md

 Test task for application to MacPaw Internship 2020

-This app developed without third-parte libraries and contains such functionality:
+This app developed without third-party libraries and contains such functionality:

 1. List of breeds with detail info in separate screen
 2. Quiz "Guess breed by photo"